Marcell Ozuna Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.
+- The pitching staff for the Cubs has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Cubs' 4.15 team ERA ranks 15th among all league pitching staffs.
+- The Cubs have a 4.16 team ERA that ranks 15th across all league pitching staffs.

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (173 total, 1.1 per game).
+- The Cubs allow the sixth-fewest home runs in baseball (175 total, 1.1 per game).

-- His last appearance came on Friday against the Colorado Rockies, when the righty went six scoreless innings while allowing four hits.
+- His most recent appearance was on Saturday against the Colorado Rockies, when the right-hander threw three innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.